werto87/small_memory_tree/README.md

 small_memory_tree is a library for compressing a st_tree to save memory (depending on the structure of your tree.
-Read " Do not use small_memory_tree if" section").
-The data plus hierarchy information is saved to a vector for more details read "How does small_memory_tree store a tree" section.
+Read " Do not use small_memory_tree if" section"). small_memory_tree saves the data plus hierarchy information to a std::vector for more details read "How does small_memory_tree store a tree" section.

 ## Requirements